ErpNetDocs/webclient/introduction/select-navigator.md

-# How to use the Select by Navigator option
+# How to use the Select by navigator option

 Upon clicking a field that has а drop down option menu, for example the Sales Person field in Sales, a three point button will visualize and open the drop down menu itself.

-The **Select by Navigator** option allows you to easily access all data related to a certain field by clicking just a few buttons.
+The **Select by navigator** option allows you to easily access all data related to a certain field by clicking just a few buttons.

 In this way, you can complete a form just by choosing from a list of options the one that contains exactly what you need.